Kevin-Pember/programming_knowledge_base/pages/Programming Patterns.md

 - This is a language agnostic guide for programming concepts and patterns which are used in all languages.
-Specif languages will be linked
+Specific languages will be linked to each of the ideas to see how to implement these in specific langauges
+-